Why You Should Do a Whole 30

 Do the Benefits Last?

 Many of them do.
-I’ve eaten primarily this way for five years now.
+I’ve eaten primarily this way for 13 years now.
 Because I was able to maintain good habits for so long, I’ve not ever done a second Whole 30.
 I didn’t go back to the way I ate before.

 In a way, I’m lucky because I am so sensitive to wheat that I have to avoid it.
 Wheat products are extremely addicting.
 Since I don’t indulge in wheat, I just don’t get started with those cravings.